Skip to main content

 • Professor Stijn Wuyts

-I study the formation and evolution of galaxies, from the peak of cosmic star formation ten billion years ago to the present day.
-To this end, I combine tracers of direct star light, dust-radiated emission, ionized and molecular gas.
+I study the formation and evolution of galaxies, from the early stages to the peak of cosmic star formation and down to the present day.
+To this end, I combine tracers of direct starlight, dust-reprocessed emission, ionized and molecular gas, at high resolution whenever possible.
 Together, they shed light on the growth of galactic disks, the emergence of bulges, and the connection to the dark matter halos in which galaxies reside.

 • Mathilda Avirett-Mackenzie (Supervisor: Dr Carolin Villforth)